dotlang/language/README.md

 ###Enum type

 Enum data type is a special kind of class with a base primitive type and a set of possible values.
 Each const definition of the based primitive type with capital letters is one of those possible values.
 Any variable of type of that class can only have one of those tagged values.
+Note that you cannot add non-const fields to these classes, because their base type is a primitive.

 Example:
 ```
 //DayOfWeek.e file

-@enum(int)
+@basedOn(int)

 const int SAT = 0;
 const int SUN = 1;